hyperledger/fabric/docs/source/chaincode4ade.rst

 Managing external dependencies for chaincode written in Go
 ----------------------------------------------------------
-Your Go chaincode requires packages (like the chaincode shim) that are not part of the Go standard library.
-These packages must be included in your chaincode package.
+Your Go chaincode depends on Go packages (like the chaincode shim) that are not part of the standard library.
+The source to these packages must be included in your chaincode package when it is installed to a peer.
+If you have scructured your chaincode as a module, the easiest way to do this is to "vendor" the dependencies with ``go mod vendor`` before packaging your chaincode.

-There are `many tools available <https://github.com/golang/go/wiki/PackageManagementTools>`__ for managing (or "vendoring") these dependencies.
-The following demonstrates how to use ``govendor``:

 .. code:: bash

-  govendor init
-  govendor add +external  // Add all external package, or govendor add github.com/external/pkg // Add specific external package
+  go mod tidy
+  go mod vendor

-This imports the external dependencies into a local ``vendor`` directory.
+This places the external dependencies for your chaincode into a local ``vendor`` directory.
-If you are vendoring the Fabric shim or shim extensions, clone the Fabric repository to your $GOPATH/src/github.com/hyperledger directory, before executing the govendor commands.

 Once dependencies are vendored in your chaincode directory, ``peer chaincode package`` and ``peer chaincode install`` operations will then include code associated with the